sifmelcara/magower/README.md

 # magower

-simply add a magnet link to transmission daemon

-after the program started, it will ask you a magnet link to add to transmission daemon.
+A command line program that simply add a magnet link to a transmission daemon (via rpc), after the program started, you can paste a magnet link to add it to the transmission daemon, and a progressbar will be shown in the terminal.

-default transmission server is 127.0.0.1, you can change default server in ~/.magower
+Default transmission server is 127.0.0.1, you can change the server location in ~/.magower.

+version 1.0: initial release.
+version 2.0: add https support.

+WARNING:
+This repository contains low quality haskell code because author has no patience and time could spend on this project.